mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Background Page

 The background page acts as the backend of the extension, and the core of it is implemented in [`ext-monitor.js`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js).
 This part is responsible for keeping track of activity logs and monitored extensions on behalf of the frontend.
-The background subscribes to the `runtime.onMessage` event to listen for messages from the Popup and Activity Log pages.
+The background page subscribes to the `runtime.onMessage` event to listen for messages from the Popup and Activity Log pages.

 #### BrowserAction Popup Page